Brian Creath

 Like many of our clients, you may be challenged with a multitude of brands, products, subsidiaries and corporate brand initiatives.
 Or, maybe you have a single, 'monolithic' brand -- but that brand needs to bridge to a variety of disparate audiences that each carry differing points of view and relate to your brand in differing ways -- and to different benefits.

-It’s a common problem and one that we've spent the past 20 years studying and addressing.
+It's a critical question and one that we've spent the past 20 years studying and addressing.
 Because one of the biggest issues facing many companies, is one of brand and messaging architecture.

 (Example of Brand & Messaging Architecture)